Pelagicore/qrule/README.md

 Text explanation of why this rule is relevant.
 This is used only to be included as a verbose comment in the output to describe why developers should care about this rule.
-Exists purely in order to allow better filtering of the output XML.
+Exists purely in order to allow better fil# License and Copyright

+Copyright (C) 2015 Pelagicore ABtering of the output XML.

 ### Expression
 Computational Tree Logical expression used while verifying the rule.